TheSkyFather/Minerals/README.md

 --Discord: TheSkyFather#7923

 Later I'll add a tree of research and separate planet...
+--Supported version of Mindustry is 123.1 or newest.